Stocks have been wild lately. Here's how to protect your portfolio - KESQ

 “What’s inflation going to do?
 That question is why we are seeing such tension in the market,” said Peter Cramer, head of insurance portfolio management and trading with SLC Management.

-“So much of the bull narrative for tech is based on the assumption that low rates incentivize companies to borrow and fuel more growth.
-That is the concern with tech stocks,” he added.
+“So much of the bull narrative for equities is based on the assumption that low rates incentivize companies to borrow and fuel more growth.
+Treasury yields have highlighted the concern with tech stocks that are vulnerable to higher interest rates,” he added.

 Investors realize this, and they’re continuing to bet on America’s broader economic recovery.